tdle94/FlappyCow/README.md

 ## Why another clone game

 I wanted to explore Spritekit and its feature.
 That is why I decided to create a variation of Flappy Bird game.

+The difference?
+Random spider and log.

 ## How to play

 Similar to Flappy Bird.
 Keep tapping the screen to increase altitude and avoid scary spider and random log.